lorae/rental-housing/response_rate.md

 This selection comprises the universe of potentially sampled BSAs.

-**Sample selection**

-The sample selection is hierarchical: First, Primary Sampling Units (PSUs) are selected.
+**Sample selection**: The sampling process has two steps.
+First, Primary Sampling Units (PSUs) are selected.
 Then, BSAs are selected within each PSU.

 1. The United States is divided into 394 Primary Sampling Units (PSUs), which are geographical boundaries that collectively cover all 50